patrickmckay15/hello-world/README.md

 # hello-world
-I'm a University of Waterloo student, aspiring inventor and Homo Sapiens.
+I'm a University of Waterloo Mechanical Engineering student, pilot, aspiring inventor and Homo Sapiens.